wix-incubator/react-native-custom-segmented-control/README.md

 ##Segmented Style Properties
 Attribute | Description
 --------- | -----------
-lineSelectedHeight | [float] The selected line height.
+selectedLineHeight | [float] The selected line height.
 Default is 2 fontSize | [float] The segmented control text font size.
 Default is 14 segmentBackgroundColor | [Color] The segmented control background color.
 Default is `'black'` segmentTextColor | [Color] The segmented control text color.
-Default is system default (blue) segmentFontFamily | [Font] The segmented control font.
-Default is system default lineColor | [Color] The selected line color.
+Default is system default (blue) selectedTextColor | [Color] The selected segment color segmentFontFamily | [Font, `'system-font-bold'`, `'system-font'`] The segmented control font.
+Default is `system-font` default selectedLineColor | [Color] The selected line color.
 Default is 'black' selectedLineAlign | [`'top'`/`'bottom'`/`'text'`] The selected line vertical alignment.
 Defualt is `'text'` selectedLineMode | [`'full'`/`'text'`] The selected line mode.
 For determine if the line will be text width of full button width.
-Default is `'text'`
+Default is `'text'` selectedLinePaddingWidth | [float] The selected line width padding

 ##Animation Properties

 Attribute | Description